 Overview of Indiana Taxes

 Indiana has a flat statewide income tax.
-By 2017, that rate will be reduced to 3.23%.
+In 2017, that rate fell to 3.23%.
 However, many counties charge an additional income tax.
-Statewide sales tax is 7% and an average effective property tax rate of 0.88%.
+Statewide sales tax is 7% and an average effective property tax rate of 0.87%.

 Number of Personal Exemptions